Mass-Zero constrained molecular dynamics for electrostatic interactions: Results

 \subsubsection{Time reversibility}

-Time reversibility, and indeed symplecticity, of Poisson Maze is formally guaranteed, for sufficiently accurate solution of the constraints, by the combination of time reversible algorithms for the evolution of the physical and auxiliary degrees of freedom and SHAKE~\cite{leimkuhler1999comparison}.
+Time reversibility, and indeed symplecticity, of \ac{pmaze} is formally guaranteed, for sufficiently accurate solution of the constraints, by the combination of time reversible algorithms for the evolution of the physical and auxiliary degrees of freedom and SHAKE~\cite{leimkuhler1999comparison}.
 Monitoring this property then provides additional information on the tolerance needed to reliably propagate the system.
 To assess the time reversal behavior of the system, we consider the root mean square deviation (RMSD) between a forward propagated trajectory and its backward counterpart obtained after inversion of the sign of momenta of the particles.
 The RMSD is normalized by the number of particles and the box side length $L$:

-The quantity above was computed in two simulations of the NaCl system, with values of the preconditioned linear conjugate gradient's tolerance set to $10^{-7}$ and $10^{-10}$, respectively.
+The quantity above was computed in two simulations of the NaCl system, with values of the \acl{mg}'s tolerance set to $10^{-7}$ and $10^{-10}$, respectively.
 In these simulations, standard forward simulations of duration $\mathcal{T} = 2.5$ ps were carried out, followed by backward simulations of equal duration.
-In Figure~\ref{fig:time_rev_rmsd}, we plot $\text{RMSD}(t)$ for tolerance $10^{-7}$ in light blue and in red for the $10^{-10}$.
+In Figure~\ref{fig:time_rev_rmsd}, we plot $\text{RMSD}(t)$ for tolerance $10^{-7}$ in blue and in red for the $10^{-10}$.
 To investigate the effect of the accuracy of the discretization, we also report results for different number of grid points: the dashed curves have been obtained with $\mathcal{N}=60^3$, while the continuous curves correspond to $\mathcal{N}=120^3$.
-The figure illustrates that time reversibility is well preserved (for this simulation length) with the more stringent threshold, while the onset of an exponential violation is observed for $\text{tol}=10^{-7}$.
-Interestingly, the grid spacing has only a minor effect as demonstrated by the almost perfect agreement of the results for different grid sizes.
+The figure illustrates that time reversibility is better preserved (for this simulation length) with the more stringent threshold, while the onset of an exponential violation is observed for $\text{tol}=10^{-7}$ already after $1$ ps.
+We note that deviations from strict time reversibility are unavoidable at longer times due to numerical inaccuracies in the integration of the evolution equations.
+Interestingly, the grid spacing has a minor effect as demonstrated by the close agreement of the results for different grid sizes.